"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 The Centers for Disease Control and Prevention recommend that HIV-infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV.
 It is not known whether atazanavir is present in human milk.
 Because of both the potential for HIV transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are taking REYATAZ.

-The safety, pharmacokinetic profile, and virologic response of REYATAZ were evaluated in pediatric patients in an open-label, multicenter clinical trial PACTG 1020A [see CLINICAL PHARMACOLOGY and Clinical Studies].
+The safety, pharmacokinetic profile, and virologic response of REYATAZ in pediatric patients at least 3 months of age and older weighing at least 10 kg were established in three open-label, multicenter clinical trials: PACTG 1020A, AI424-451, and AI424-397 [see CLINICAL PHARMACOLOGY and Clinical Studies].
 The safety profile in pediatric patients was generally similar to that observed in adults [see ADVERSE REACTIONS].
-Please see DOSAGE AND ADMINISTRATION for dosing recommendations for pediatric patients 6 years of age and older.
+See DOSAGE AND ADMINISTRATION for dosing recommendations for the use of REYATAZ capsules and REYATAZ oral powder in pediatric patients.

 Clinical studies of REYATAZ did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
 Based on a comparison of mean single-dose pharmacokinetic values for Cmax and AUC, a dose adjustment based upon age is not recommended.
 In general, appropriate caution should be exercised in the administration and monitoring of REYATAZ in elderly patients reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-A study of the pharmacokinetics of atazanavir was performed in young (n=29; 18– 40 years) and elderly (n=30; ≥ 65 years) healthy subjects.
-There were no clinically important pharmacokinetic differences observed due to age or gender.
+A study of the pharmacokinetics of atazanavir was performed in young (n=29; 18-40 years) and elderly (n=30; ≥ 65 years) healthy subjects.
+There were no clinically significant pharmacokinetic differences observed due to age or gender.

 Impaired Renal Function